Greater New York Councils: Ten Mile River Scout Camps Notable Alumni

-Nicholas Constantine Koutelos, Eagle Scout, successful Venture Capitalist and avid amateur race car driver.

 Present

 TMR is heavily wooded with hills overlooking the Delaware River.
 It has 15 lakes and ponds, including Half Moon, Crystal, Nianque, Turnpike, and Rock, for boating, swimming, sailing, canoeing, rowing, kayaking and other aquatic activities, as well as an Olympic size pool.
 In addition to specialty camps such as Aviation Camp, National Youth Leader Training, Trail to Eagle Camp, Shooting Sports Camp, and Aquatics Camp, TMR has a central headquarters area, a state-of-the-art outdoor amphitheater, a high ropes team-building course, three climbing towers, an ATV program, horseback riding, sports complex, family camp, and three active youth camps, each offering different programs and activities: